SWENG-GROUP-24/GTFS-Cartogram/README.md

 Github page : https://sweng-group-24.github.io/GTFS-Cartogram/

+**Pease read below for instructions of use**

+# Instructions for utilisation

+# Project Architecture
+This project can be easily divided into a clear front end component which we deploy using GitHub pages and a back end component which involves a server deployed on Heroku (https://intense-basin-71843.herokuapp.com/) using NodeJS and the express module which communicates between our database and our Front End Application.
+There are also some scripts we utilised to both extract and sort the data we were interested in and place said data in the database.

+# Front End Description

+# Back End Description
+Firstly we have our database which is hosted on MongoDB and contains two collections, the first being the data we extracted and the second being a sorted version of that data.
+The data was sorted to make it easier for the front end to implement real time udpdate for the application.
+The data was sorted using a very basic version of insertion sort, therefore the sorting is quite inefficient and slow, however once the data is in the database the script needs not to be run again.
+This same script (data-manipulator.js) can be utilsed to extract data for any other country's public transport system.

+# Abstracts
 To calculate how a current stop should be displaced use the following formula where:
  - time_i is the time from current stop to stop_i
  - time_a is the average time to each stop